Quezler/glutenfree/mods_2.0/069_magic-huts/README.md

 > **[Factory Planner - exportable to fake factorissimo](https://mods.factorio.com/mod/factoryplanner-is-exportable-to-fake-factorissimo)**

-Factory Planner itself does not support outputting quality, and additionally recipes that require spoiling input/output won't work either, and just like the 1.1 version beacons are supported for the simple fact that the math of how to share them would be too hard to calculate.
+Factory Planner itself does not support outputting quality, and additionally recipes that require spoiling input/output won't work either, and just like the 1.1 version beacons are not supported because figuring how the zone overlaps and distrubution modifiers is quite a pain.

 - this mod uses MIT licenced content from [Factorissimo 3](https://mods.factorio.com/mod/factorissimo-2-notnotmelon) by various authors.